 Get through Lima’s airport like a pro

-Making your way through Lima’s airport can be a daunting task, particularly if you don’t speak Spanish.
-To help you master Lima’s Jorge Chavez International Airport, we’ve compiled the information you need to know to make it through like a pro and get onto more important business – like enjoying your vacation!
+Making your way through Lima’s airport can be intimidating, particularly if you don’t speak Spanish.
+To help you master Lima’s Jorge Chavez International Airport, we’ve compiled the information you need to know to make it through like a pro and get onto more important business—like enjoying your vacation!

 The Jorge Chávez International Airport in Lima is located in the district of Callao, 7 miles (11 km) from the center of Lima and about 14 miles (22 km) from the most important districts.
-The airport has become an increasingly important hub for the larger South American and Southern Pacific regions, having served a total of 6.4 million international arriving passengers that registered around 150 thousand flights served- including domestic ones- in 2012.
+The airport has become an increasingly important hub for the larger South American and Southern Pacific regions, having served a total of 22.1 million passengers that registered around 192 thousand flights served—including domestic ones—in 2018.

 Logistics & Infrastructure